 Instead of pitching, try sharing something genuinely useful.
 This could be a link to a recent industry report, a case study from a similar company, or a quick insight you gathered from their company’s recent news.
 When you lead with value, you shift the dynamic from seller-to-buyer to expert-to-peer.
 You’re not just another salesperson trying to hit a quota; you’re a helpful resource who understands their world, which is the first step to building trust and starting a real conversation.

-Optimize Your Timing and Frequency
+Get Your Timing and Frequency Just Right

 Many great opportunities are lost simply because a salesperson gave up too soon.
 The data is clear: 80% of sales require at least five follow-ups.
 Yet most reps stop after just one or two attempts, assuming a lack of response means a lack of interest.
 In reality, your prospect is just busy.
 A non-reply is rarely a hard "no." It’s usually a "not right now."